 One of the easiest engagement photo poses to try is a back-to-back look.
 If you want to go for a more cool and sophisticated pose, stand back-to-back and keep a more serious face.
 Switch off who is facing the camera and who is looking straight ahead.
 The back-to-back pose also works very well if you are both sitting down on the ground.

-The forehead kiss is a classic pose that is perfect if you want to share a sweet kiss, but maybe not on the lips.
+The forehead kiss pose is a tender and intimate gesture that beautifully captures the love and connection between an engaged couple.
 This pose is most easily achieved when you are standing facing one another and the person who is taller is kissing the forehead of the shorter partner.
+Remember, the key to a successful forehead kiss pose is to relax, be present in the moment, and let your genuine emotions shine through.

 The side-by-side pose is a very comfortable and natural one.
 It also alludes to when you both will be standing side-by-side during your wedding ceremony.
 Stand close to one another while positioning your bodies so that they both face the camera, hold hands, and look at one another.
 Wear coordinating outfits that will complement each other while standing so close to each other.